ccctechcenter/colleague-dmi-client/README.md

 The `LIKE` and `UNLIKE` operators allow for condition matching.
 Three dots (`...`) are used to specify a wildcard.
 Example:

     SELECT PERSON WITH LAST.NAME LIKE 'Smith...'
-BY.DSND ID
+BY FIRST.NAME LAST.NAME

 There are other types of pattern matching you can perform, like a simplified regex.
 See the UniQuery reference for more information.